leleliu008/ppkg/README.md

 # ppkg
 portable package manager for Unix-like system.

+**Note:** This project is being actively developed.
+It's in beta stage and may not be stable.
+Some features are subject to change without notice.

 # two implementations
-I provide two implementations of this software:
+This project provide two implementations:
 - implemented in `POSIX Shell`, the source code is on `master` branch.
 - implemented in `C`, the source code is on `dev` branch.

-In theroy, they should have same behaver except for have bugs.
+In theroy, these two implementations should have same behaver except for have bugs.

 ## Install ppkg
 ```bash